 The study involved 155 teachers from the districts and charter network over the course of an academic year.
 ELA and mathematics teachers formed the bulk of study participants, representing 52% and 22% of the sample respectively (80 ELA teachers and 34 math teachers).
 However, due to district requests for wider teacher participation, 41 teachers (26%) taught other subjects such as science, social studies, foreign languages, or music.
 Teachers of all grade levels were represented in the sample, from Pre-K to grade 12.
 Teachers were evenly distributed among grade bands, with 43 (28%) identified as teachers of students in grades PreK-2, 27 (17%) teaching students in grades 3-5, 30 (19%) teaching students in grades 6-8, and 41 (26%) teaching students in grades 9-12.
 Fourteen teachers did not have a grade level listed.
-Twenty-eight teachers (or 18% of the sample) were identified as special education teachers, meaning they were designated by school leaders as the teacher of record for a special education resource class or as a co-teacher for special education students, with the latter typically using a push-in model to support students receiving special education services in general education classes, or a supporting a hybrid approach where students split time between the general education classes and resource classes.
+Twenty-eight teachers (or 18% of the sample) were identified as special education teachers, meaning they were designated by school leaders as the teacher of record for a special education resource class or as a co-teacher for special education students, with the latter typically using a push-in model to support students receiving special education services in general education classes and resource classes.